jyoungrok/ShareCam_Parse/README.md

 #### Picture

-when you upload a picture, you should make object whose hasphoto field is "true" and photoSynched is "false".\n And then you should try updating image field.\n if you have done , you will have to change the field of photoSynched to "true"
+- when you upload a picture, you should make object whose hasphoto field is "true" and photoSynched is "false".
+- And then you should try updating image field.
+- if you have done , you will have to change the field of photoSynched to "true"

 |objectId|createdBy|phoneList|groupList|friendList|image|hasPhoto|photoSynched|
 | ------------- | ----------- |------------- | ----------- |------------- | ----------- |------------- | ----------- |